FirstKlaas/LEDWall/doc/source/getting_started.rst

 The :class:`~ledwall.components.Display` class offers some functions that depend on the python image library `PIL <https://pypi.org/project/PIL/>`_.
 PIL is not supported on python3.
+Therefore PIL is not listed in the dependencies and will not be installed automatically.
-You can instead install the `pillow <https://pypi.org/project/Pillow/>`_ library if you want to use these functions.
+You can instead install
+the `pillow <https://pypi.org/project/Pillow/>`_ library if you want to use these functions.
+Maybe this will change in the future.

 .. figure:: img/led_makefair_800_133.jpg
        :alt: LED Panel